Install Cortex XSOAR for a Single Server Deployment

 /rootfolder, but you can change the default folder, if necessary.

-/etc/demisto.conf(not created if defaults are selected during installation)
+/etc/demisto.conf(will not be created if defaults are selected during installation)

 If you want to create different mounts for the